Sarab-Rehman-1918/Standardized-Evaluation-Benchmarks-for-Synthetic-Neural-Data-in-BCI-Research/README.md

 ---

 ## What Is This Project?
-(Simple Explanation in Urdu)

-**Problem kya tha?**
+**The Problem:**
-Aaj kal AI se fake/synthetic EEG data banaya ja sakta hai.
-EEG woh signal hota hai jo brain se aata hai — jaise seizure detect karna ya koi aur brain condition.
-Lekin problem yeh thi ke jab log check karte the ke yeh fake EEG achha hai ya nahi, toh woh computer vision ke tools use karte the — jo actually images ke liye bane hain, EEG ke liye nahi.
-Iska matlab tha ke ek fake EEG "achha" lag sakta tha lekin actually usme brain ki asli properties nahi hoti thin — aur agar aisa data hospital mein use ho jata toh galat diagnosis ho sakti thi, jo patient ke liye khatra tha.
+Artificial Intelligence can now generate fake/synthetic EEG data.
+EEG (Electroencephalogram) is the electrical signal recorded from the brain — used to detect seizures and other brain conditions.
+The problem was that when researchers checked whether their fake EEG was good or not, they used tools borrowed from computer vision (originally designed for images).
+This was wrong because a fake EEG signal could score well on those image-based tools while completely missing fundamental brain properties — and if such data was used to train clinical models, it could cause dangerous misdiagnoses in real patients.

-**Is project ne kya solve kiya?**
+**What This Project Solves:**
-Humne ek aisa system banaya jo fake EEG ko properly check karta hai — brain science ke hisaab se, na computer vision ke hisaab se.
+This project builds a standardized benchmarking suite that evaluates synthetic EEG quality using brain science rules — not image processing rules.
+It lets researchers know whether their synthetic EEG is genuinely safe and useful, or just statistically plausible but clinically harmful.

-**Kaise kaam karta hai?**
+**How It Works — Step by Step:**
-- Asli brain recordings (CHB-MIT dataset) load karta hai
+1. Loads real brain recordings from the CHB-MIT epilepsy dataset
-- 3 AI models (VAE, GAN, Diffusion) se fake EEG banata hai
+2. Trains three AI generators (VAE, GAN, Diffusion) to produce fake EEG
-- 4 brain-science metrics se fake EEG ko check karta hai
+3. Evaluates the fake EEG using four neurophysiology-based metrics
-- Safety test karta hai ke yeh fake data clinic mein safe hai ya nahi
+4. Runs a clinical safety test to check if the fake data is safe for medical use
-- Sab results ek leaderboard mein dikhata hai
+5. Produces a leaderboard report and interactive dashboard showing all results

-**Summary ek line mein:**
+**One Line Summary:**
-Humne ek aisa system banaya jo AI se bani fake brain signals ko brain science ke proper rules se check karta hai — taake doctors aur researchers ko pata chale ke yeh fake data clinic mein safely use ho sakta hai ya nahi.
+We built a system that checks AI-generated brain signals against real brain science rules — so doctors and researchers can know whether synthetic EEG data is safe to use in clinical settings.

 ---